tokuhirom/Perl-MinimumVersion-Fast/README.md

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

+# THANKS TO

+Most of documents are taken from [Perl::MinimumVersion](http://search.cpan.org/perldoc?Perl::MinimumVersion).

 # AUTHOR

 tokuhirom <tokuhirom@gmail.com>